Brett MacDonald

 Vice President

-SMart recovery usa representation
+SMART Recovery usa representation

 Brett is a mental health professional who is a Licensed Clinical Social Worker (LCSW) by the State of New York.
 She received her BA from Carleton College and her Master of Social Work from Hunter College School of Social Work, City University of New York.
 She practiced for ten years as a psychotherapist in New York City (NYC) specialising in mental health and addiction treatment for older adults in psychiatric in-patient units and out-patient clinics.
 She has been actively involved in SMART Recovery in the United States since 2001 and was a founding member of the NYC Chapter.
 Brett has been board member of SMART Recovery USA since 2009, she became vice president in 2011.
 After relocating to London in 2014, Brett became a SMART Recovery UK trustee.